Photo by Nic Persinger

 Official (long) Bio

-John Copenhaver is an award-winning author whose latest novel, Hall of Mirrors, was selected as a New York Times Crime Novel of the Year.
-His debut, Dodging and Burning, won the 2019 Macavity Award for Best First Mystery and garnered nominations for the Anthony, Strand Critics, Barry, and Lambda Literary Awards.
-His follow-up, The Savage Kind, earned the 2021 Lambda Literary Award for Best LGBTQ Mystery and was a finalist for the Left Coast Crime Award for Best Historical Mystery.
+John Copenhaver is an award-winning author whose latest novel, Hall of Mirrors, was selected as a New York Times Crime Novel of the Year and recently won the Left Coast Crime Award for Best Historical Mystery.
+His debut, Dodging and Burning, won the 2019 Macavity Award for Best First Mystery, and The Savage Kind earned the 2021 Lambda Literary Award for Best LGBTQ Mystery.
+He is co-editor of Crime Ink: Iconic: An Anthology of Crime Fiction Inspired by Queer Icons.

-A passionate advocate for queer voices in crime fiction, Copenhaver co-founded Queer Crime Writers and serves as an at-large board member for Mystery Writers of America.
-He co-hosts on the House of Mystery Radio Show and is a six-time recipient of Artist Fellowships from the D.C.
-Commission on the Arts and Humanities.
-His writing has appeared in CrimeReads, Lit Hub, Electric Lit, Writer’s Digest, The Gay and Lesbian Review, PANK, and more, and he was a longtime crime fiction columnist for Lambda Literary.
+A passionate advocate for queer voices, Copenhaver is a founding member of Queer Crime Writers and serves as a board member of International Thriller Writers.
+He is a six-time recipient of Artist Fellowships from the D.C.
+Commission on the Arts and Humanities and a Larry Neal Awardee.
+His work has appeared in CrimeReads, Electric Lit, The Gay and Lesbian Review, Glitterwolf, PANK, Washington Independent Review of Books, Writer’s Digest, and other publications.

 Official (short) Bio

-John Copenhaver is an award-winning author whose latest novel, Hall of Mirrors, was named a New York Times Crime Novel of the Year.
-His debut, Dodging and Burning, won the Macavity Award, and The Savage Kind earned the Lambda Literary Award.
-A founding member of Queer Crime Writers, he teaches at Virginia Commonwealth University, mentors in the University of Nebraska MFA program, and lives in Richmond, VA, with his husband, artist Jeffery Paul Herrity.
+John Copenhaver is an award-winning author whose latest novel, Hall of Mirrors, was named a New York Times Crime Novel of the Year and won the Left Coast Crime Award for Best Historical Mystery.
+His earlier books include Dodging and Burning and The Savage Kind, which won the Lambda Literary Award for Best LGBTQ Mystery.
+He co-edited Crime Ink: Iconic and serves on the board of International Thriller Writers.
+A founding member of Queer Crime Writers, he teaches at VCU and mentors in the University of Nebraska Omaha’s MFA program.
+He lives in Richmond, Virginia.

 Image by Afshan Bhatia, a Flint Hill alumna